 - The intellectual centre – located in the head.
 Uses the mind for language, rational thinking, images, strategies, ideas and plans.

 - The emotional centre – located in the chest and diaphragm.
 Uses the ‘heart’ for empathy and concern for others, positive and negative feelings, devotion and romance.

 - The instinctual centre – uses the whole body for movement, gut, instinct, sensory awareness, social belonging and personal security.

 Each individual is stated to have all three of these centres, but their individual personality type will have a particular strength in one of these three.

-The person’s character structure and way of viewing the world is said to be based on whichever of the three is their leading centre and so understanding it is important to developing their potential and overcoming any blind spots they have.
+The person’s character structure and way of viewing the world are said to be based on whichever of the three is their leading centre and so understanding it is important to developing their potential and overcoming any blind spots they have.

 It should, however, be noted that there has been limited formal psychometric analysis of the Enneagram as a tool and that peer-reviewed research conducted in favour of it has not been widely accepted academically.

-A number of vocal critics have labelled the enneagram as pseudoscience and religious leaders, including those in the Catholic Church, have also voiced concerns about it’s use.
+A number of vocal critics have labelled the enneagram as pseudoscience and religious leaders, including those in the Catholic Church, have also voiced concerns about its use.

 Who Invented the Enneagram?